 Just one hour away by car from Palermo we find the beach we see on the opening scene of The White Lotus season 2.
 Yes, the one where Daphne finds a dead body floating in the sea when her holidays are almos over.

 In the show, this beach is part of the White Lotus hotel.
 However, in reality they are not so close, the resort is 200 kilometres away from this point: the seaside town of Cefalù.

 Cefalù is well-known for its beauty both within and outside Sicily.
 Anchored between the Mediterranean sea and a 300-metre rock, its cobblestone streets are full of myths and legends from the ancient days.
 A short walk around this charming town will be enough to witness the Greek and Byzantine cultures living in harmony among Medieval buildings and squares!

 And this is a sight much more affordable than most of the other filming locations used in the show!
+Besides, this was one of the spots on the island where Cinema Paradiso was filmed!
 Click on the ‘Activities’ button where you’ll find a tour recommendation to Cefalù departing from Palermo, so you can easily travel around the Sicilian coast!